SonarSource/sonarqube/server/sonar-docs/src/pages/instance-administration/delegated-auth.md

 1. In SonarQube settings, update the **Client ID** and **Client Secret** and use values defined in the GitHub app

 If you previously used a dedicated GitHub OAuth application for authentication, it can be removed.

+## GitLab Authentication
+You can delegate authentication to GitLab using a dedicated GitLab OAuth application.

+Create a GitLab OAuth application from your GitLab account.
+Click [here](https://docs.gitlab.com/ee/integration/oauth_provider.html/) for general instructions.

+   1. In the **Name** text box, name your app SonarQube.
+   1. In the **Redirect URI** text box, enter your SonarQube URL with the path `/oauth2/callback/gitlab/`.
+For example, `https://YourSonarQubeURL.com/oauth2/callback/gitlab/`.
+   1. Under **Scopes**, select **api**.

+After saving your application, GitLab gives you your **Application ID** and **Secret**.
+Keep these at hand, open your SonarQube instance, and navigate to **[Administration > Configuration > General Settings > Security](/#sonarqube-admin#/admin/settings?category=security/)** to finish setting up GitLab authentication:

+1. Set **Enabled** to `true`.
+1. Enter the Application ID provided by GitLab in the **Application ID** text box.
+1. Enter the Secret provided by GitLab in the **Secret** text box.

+On the login form, the new "Log in with GitLab" button allows users to connect with their GitLab accounts.

+### GitLab group synchronization
+Setting **Synchronize groups** to `true` associates GitLab groups with SonarQube groups of the same name (if they exist).
+GitLab user's inherit membership to subgroups from parent groups so a user that is a member of a group will also be a member of the group's subgroups.

+To synchronize a GitLab group or subgroup with a SonarQube group, name the SonarQube group with the full path of the of the GitLab group or subgroup URL.
+For example, say you have a GitLab group named "My Group" with a subgroup named "My Subgroup" and the subgroup URL is `https://YourGitLabURL.com/my-group/my-subgroup`.
+You would name your SonarQube group `my-group/my-subgroup` to synchronize it with your GitLab subgroup.

 ## SAML Authentication
 You can delegate authentication to a SAML 2.0 Identity Provider using SAML Authentication.